Video: Horizontal section of the brain

 So now that we’re finished our discussion on the anterior regions, let’s move a little bit further posteriorly, and we’re going to be talking about the structures near the midline of the brain which we have not already covered in the anterior region section.
 We’ll need to know these structures for two reasons.
-First of all, after discussing them, the ventricular system will become much clearer and more easy to understand, and secondly, we need to be familiar with these structures both for our discussion on the posterior regions of structures as well as for our discussion on the basal ganglia.
+First of all, after discussing them, the ventricular system will become much clearer and more easy to understand, and secondly, we need to be familiar with these structures both for our discussion on the posterior regions of structures as well as for our discussion on the corpus striatum.

 Okay, let’s start then with the third ventricle, and this is a cavity in the middle of the brain which is connected to either lateral ventricle by the interventricular foramen of Monro.
 It also communicates with the fourth ventricle via the cerebral aqueduct, and the third ventricle is bounded by the thalamus on either side and floored by the hypothalamus.

 So in this image, you can see some structures highlighted in green on either side of the midline, and these are known as the thalami.
 Each thalamus is a gray matter region consisting of many smaller nuclei.
 The thalamus serves as the relay station of sensory signals ascending to the cortex and motor signals descending from the cortex to the periphery.
 And it’s also involved in several other functions including the regulation of consciousness, sleep, and memory.

 The medial side of each thalamus adheres to the contralateral medial thalamus via the thin band highlighted just here, which is known as the interthalamic adhesion.
 And in terms of its function, we’re not really sure whether this adhesion contains any fibers that truly cross the midline to connect one thalamus to the other as essentially the function is uncertain.